DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 3 reading strategies for the DTZ exam

-1. Skimming – Glancing over
+1. Skimming – Browsing

-Exercise: Take any article from nachrichtenleicht.de and say in 30 seconds what it’s about – without reading it completely.
+Practice: Take any article from nachrichtenleicht.de and say in 30 seconds what it’s about – without reading it completely.

 2. Scanning – Targeted searching